 - More modern: Was introduced somewhat (5 months) more recently.

-|Sony A7S«||-||86/100||4.5/5||4.5/5||5/5||Apr 2014||2,499||-|
+|Sony A7S«||-||86/100||4.5/5||4.5/5||5/5||Apr 2014||2,499||-||Sony A7S|

 |Nikon Df« »||-||81/100||4/5||4/5||4/5||Nov 2013||2,749||Nikon Df|

 |Sony A7S II« »||+||-||4.5/5||5/5||5/5||Sep 2015||2,999||Sony A7S II|

 |Sony A7 II« »||+||82/100||4.5/5||5/5||5/5||Nov 2014||1,999||-||Sony A7 II|

-|Sony RX1« »||-||79/100||4/5||4.5/5||4.5/5||Sep 2012||2,799||-|
+|Sony RX1« »||-||79/100||4/5||4.5/5||4.5/5||Sep 2012||2,799||-||Sony RX1|

-The review scores listed above should be treated with care, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+The above review scores should be interpreted with care, though.
+The ratings are only valid when referring to cameras in the same category and of the same age.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.

 Other camera comparisons